open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

-The SDK SHOULD provide a way to allow the preferred [Aggregation Temporality](./datamodel.md#temporality) to be specified for a `MetricReader` instance during the setup (e.g. initialization, registration, etc.) time.
-This preference gives the user control over the amount of long-term memory dedicated to reading metrics.
+The SDK SHOULD provide a way to allow the preferred [Aggregation Temporality](./datamodel.md#temporality) to be specified for a `MetricReader` instance during setup (e.g. initialization, registration, etc.).
+This preference gives the SDK user control over the amount of long-term memory dedicated to reading metrics.

 The synchronous instruments generally define data points having aggregation temporality (e.g., `Sum`, `Histogram`).
-For these points, when a `MetricReader` is configured with Cumulative aggregation temporality, there is an implied long-term memory cost.
+For these points, a `MetricReader` configured with Cumulative aggregation temporality implies conversion from Delta into Cumulative aggregation temporality.

 The asynchronous `Counter` and `UpDownCounter` instruments are defined by observations that are cumulative values to begin with.
 For these